-Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Cheshire West and Chester Council Local Plan 29.01.2015 74-75, 74: "On this basis there is a residual need for at least 830 additional dwellings to achieve the proposed level of growth (5,200 dwellings) and to provide flexibility should some sites not come forward as envisaged."
-75: "There is insufficient capacity within the urban area to deliver the amount of housing growth planned for Chester, which as I have concluded above, is There is insufficient capacity within the urban area to deliver the amount of housing growth planned for Chester, which as I have concluded above, is necessary to sustain its role.
-Diverting some of this growth to other parts of the Borough would not achieve this key objective.
-It is also important to ensure that a reasonable range and choice of deliverable housing land is available.
-I consider therefore that these constitute the exceptional circumstances necessary to justify altering the Green Belt at Chester in principle."
-Rushcliffe Borough Council Local Plan 22.12.2014 64, 89 64: "As for the other sustainable urban extensions, I agree with the Council that the need for new housing and economic development in Rushcliffe provide the exceptional circumstances for altering the tightly drawn Green Belt boundary in the Borough.
-The site which contains Nottingham (Tollerton) Airport with its runways and prominent buildings is not wholly open countryside.
-Development here provides the opportunity to re-use brownfield land at the airport.
-Polser Brook and Grantham Canal provide potential defensible boundaries to the north and east.
-Structural planting could be used to create a strong green edge limiting the visual impact of new development, as the land is relatively flat.
-The proposed site would be physically and visually separate from Tollerton and Bassingfield villages, providing such measures were taken."
-89: "There is convincing evidence that the level of development set out in Policy 2 of the Local Plan cannot be delivered without removing significant amounts of land from the Green Belt.
-As explained under Issue 1 above, the need for sustainable development to provide an uplift in new housing provision and support economic growth by accommodating new employment constitute the exceptional circumstances to alter the Green Belt boundaries in Rushcliffe."
-Broxtowe Borough Council, Gedling Borough Council and Nottingham City Council Aligned Core Strategies 17.09.2014 67-70, 111 67: "However, the work which has been done to identify the site and will continue to take it forward has been undertaken by the Council as a democratically elected local planning authority.
-It considers that it has made its decisions in the best interests of the Borough and its people, particularly those who now or in the future will need a home of their own.
-Having regard to the housing requirements and limited availability of alternative, sustainable sites, the Councils' decision to allocate this site in the ACS meets the exceptional circumstances' requirement as set out in the NPPF for the alteration of Green Belt boundaries.
-Field Farm's inclusion as a strategic allocation in the ACS is justified."
-70: "the Toton location has good sustainability credentials for new development, whether or not HS2 goes ahead, being in the south of the Borough and adjoining the main built up area of Nottingham.
+Council Local Plan Adoption Relevant Paragraphs Inspector Commentary Cheshire West and Chester Council Local Plan 29.01.2015 74-75, 74: "On this basis there is a residual need for at least 830 additional dwellings to achieve the proposed level of growth (5,20 sites not come forward as envisaged."
+75: "There is insufficient capacity within the urban area to deliver the amount of housing growth planned for Chester, whic capacity within the urban area to deliver the amount of housing growth planned for Chester, which capacity within the Borough would not achieve this key objective.
+It is also important to ensure that a rea land is available.
+I consider therefore that these constitute the exceptional circumstances necessary to justify altering the original data."
+Rushcliffe Borough Council Local Plan 22.12.2014 64, 89 64: "As for the other sustainable urban extensions, I agree with the Council that the need for new housing and economic circumstances for altering the tightly drawn Green Belt boundary in the Borough.
+The site which contains Nottingham ("buildings is not wholly open countryside.
+Development here provides the opportunity to re-use brownfield land at the a potential defensible boundaries to the north and east.
+Structural planting could be used to create a strong green edge limit land is relatively flat.
+The proposed site would be physically and visually separate from Tollerton and Bassingfield villages, 89: "There is convincing evidence that the level of development set out in Policy 2 of the Local Plan cannot be delivered with Green Belt.
+As explained under Issue 1 above, the need for sustainable development to provide an uplift in new hor accommodating new employment constitute the exceptional circumstances to alter the Green Belt boundaries in Rushcliff Broxtowe Borough Council, Gedling Borough Council and Nottingham City Council Aligned Core Strategies 17.09.2014 67-70, 111 67: "However, the work which has been done to identify the site and will continue to take it forward has been undertake planning authority.
+It considers that it has made its decisions in the best interests of the Borough and its people, particular, of their own.
+Having regard to the housing requirements and limited availability of alternative, sustainable sites, the Cour the exceptional circumstances' requirement as set out in the NPPF for the alteration of Green Belt boundaries.
+Field Farr justified."
+70: "the Toton location has good sustainability credentials for new development, whether or not HS2 goes ahead, being in built up area of Nottingham.
 It is within walking distance of the new tram terminus with park and ride facilities.
-Although the road network is very busy and local people question its ability to accommodate additional traffic, the responsible transport authorities have considered the impact of new development and are satisfied that the network could cope, with appropriate improvements.
-I share the Councils' view that the potential for land at Toton to help meet the requirements for housing and mixed use development in Broxtowe Borough constitutes the exceptional circumstances needed to remove the land from the Green Belt.
-Its potential to maximise the economic benefits from the proposed HS2 station reinforces the Councils' case for changing the Green Belt boundary at Toton."
-111: "The NPPF continues the well-established planning policy of protecting Green Belt land.
-The Green Belt boundaries are drawn tightly around Nottingham, and to promote development beyond the Green Belt's outer edge would extend travel to work and for other purposes in an unsustainable fashion.
-Areas of safeguarded land exist in Gedling Borough, but these are unlikely to m
+Althoug question its ability to accommodate additional traffic, the responsible transport authorities have considered the impact of n could cope, with appropriate improvements.
+I share the Councils' view that the potential for land at Toton to help m development in Broxtowe Borough constitutes the exceptional circumstances needed to remove the land from the Green Belt from the Green Belt boundaries are development beyond the Green Belt's outer edge would extend travel to work and for other purposes in an unsustainable j Borough, but these are unlikely to meet all the plan area's development requirements outside the main built up area circumstances required for alterations to Green Belt boundaries exist."